fylein/fyle-platform-docs/docs/introduction.md

 This doc is no different :(

-However, we will try to make it a little more accessible by explaining some basic concepts.
+However, we will try to make it a little more fun and accessible.

 Let's set the stage first.
 We have two characters, John and Amy.